-Joe Biden gave a hopeful inaugural speech.
-He spoke of national healing, compassion, action, unity:
+Joe Biden gave a hopeful inaugural address in which he called for national healing, compassion, action, and unity:

 For without unity there is no peace, only bitterness and fury.
 No progress, only exhausting outrage.
 No nation, only a state of chaos.
 This is our historic moment of crisis and challenge, and unity is the path forward.

 Biden’s call was powerful and after hearing it I am partially optimistic.
 At the very least, I believe he can turn down the temperature of the last 5 years which saw Trump impeached twice, a global health catastrophe, and a politics defined by anger, resentment, and division.
 My fear, however, is that his administration’s calming tone and competence will only be temporary—the curtains on a window that when pulled back will reveal an arsonist ready to burn the house down.

 The “arsonist” I’m referring to is the Republican Party, which has dishonestly and hypocritically sought to turn Biden’s call for unity against him.

 The GOP unity rave

 Let’s begin with the dishonesty and discuss Biden’s $1.9 trillion COVID relief package.

 Obviously it’s a large top line, but one that is absolutely in line with a responsible fiscal response to an economic shutdown and a crucial life line for the millions of families still suffering severe hardship.
 But after Biden’s inauguration, Republicans—still blinded by their addiction to Reaganomics—reflexively went into absolute opposition.
 They said $1.9 trillion is too high.
 Their counter offer?
 A paltry $600 billion package, less than 1/3 of Biden’s proposal.